chachie/shortcuts/README.md

 ### Type of Shortcut

 Shortcuts are categorized into two types: URL shortcuts and File shortcuts.
-These two categories are used simply to group the available functions to apply on a shortcut.
+These two categories are used simply to group a few suggested functions to apply on a shortcut.
 For example, a find-file function is responsible for opening a file.
 Hence, this function belongs to the "File shortcuts" list.

 ### Functions

 Functions determine the action to apply on a path or a URL.
-These functions are defined by Emacs and are generally ones that can be called interactively.
-The `Shortcuts` module currently limits the set of functions to a few that address the basic use cases listed above.
-For example, the function to open a URL in a browser is `browse-url`.
+These functions are defined in Emacs and are generally ones that can be called interactively.
+The `Shortcuts` module suggests a few common functions to pick, but picking any other function is possible by choosing `Function` and entering the name of the function in the input widget.

 ### Specifying parameters in URLs and file paths